 Canada's Provincial Nominee Program (PNP) offers a streamlined pathway for skilled professionals, entrepreneurs, and international graduates to obtain permanent residency.
-Each province creates its own PNP which meets specific workforce demands to help applicants succeed in their PR applications.
+Each province creates its own PNP, which meets specific workforce demands to help applicants succeed in their PR applications.

 Each province in Canada has its own immigration program designed to attract people who can help fill local job needs and support community growth.